Kaherdin/raclette/README.md

 (e.g. `sh mockmoulinette vogsphere@vgs.42.us.org:intra/2019/activities/piscine_c_day_06/uuser 06`)

 Now you should have the results on the Desktop in RESULT.txt file and this file should be open infront of you.

+4. Before you run it again delete the RESULT.txt file from the Desktop.

 ## Common errors and mistakes